Skip links

 • to facilitate use of the website, to store personal settings of the user on the website, to give the website the “look” it has, to provide the cookie banner

+The user data collected through technically necessary cookies are not used to create user profiles.
+The analysis cookies are used for the purpose of improving the quality of our website and its content.
+Through the analysis cookies, we learn how the website is used and can thus constantly optimize our offer.
 We use Salesforce for online marketing activities.
 In order to display personalized advertising to the user, the subpages accessed from the accessed website, the time spent on the website, the frequency with which the website is accessed are collected and processed by Salesforce Inc. processed.
 Using the web analysis service Google Analytics, data is collected and stored for statistical evaluation of the use of the website.
 The data is collected and stored for the purpose of statistical analysis of user behavior.
 This serves the purposes of evaluating the use of the website and enabling the website to be designed in line with requirements.
 For these purposes, pseudonymized usage profiles can be created from the data.
 The collected IP addresses are automatically anonymized by making parts of the IP address unrecognizable (so-called IP masking).
 We do not use this data to identify the user and the data is not merged with other personal data of the user.
 The data is anonymized and processed on a server rented from InnoCraft Ltd. in Frankfurt am Main and also stored in Ireland as a backup.
 They will not be transmitted to third parties.
 InnoCraft does not pursue its own purposes with the storage and processing of the data.
 The duration of the cookie is shown above. – >Note for passing on to the customer: Currently, two cookie banners appear on your website.
 We would recommend that you check again whether consent is obtained for all relevant third-party providers and that the cookies are only set after this consent has been granted.
 The second cookie banner seems superfluous and should be removed.

 6.3 Legal basis for data processing

 The legal basis for the processing of personal data using technically unnecessary cookies is Art.
 6 para.
 1 S. 1 lit. a GDPR.
+The legal basis for the processing of personal data using technically necessary cookies is Art.
+6 para.
+1 S. 1 lit. f GDPR.

 6.4 Duration of storage, possibility of objection and elimination

 Cookies are stored on the user’s computer and transmitted by the user to our site.
 Therefore, as a user, you also have full control over the use of cookies.
 By changing the settings in your Internet browser, you can disable or restrict the transfer of cookies.
 Cookies that have already been saved can be deleted at any time.
 This can also be automated.
 If cookies are deactivated for our website, it may no longer be possible to use all functions of the website to their full extent.
+If you use a Safari browser version 12.1 or higher, cookies are automatically deleted after seven days.
+This also applies to opt-out cookies, which are set to prevent tracking measures.

 7. Newsletter